nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_uncategorisedData_guidance.md

 << 315613000 | Target diastolic blood pressure (observable entity)'
 ```
-### What codes will be sent using the defined blood pressure structure
+### Which codes will be sent using the defined blood pressure structure?

 There are many different variations of blood pressure reading or target that are expressed in GP systems in the form of different codes.